Topics The 8th Regulatory Affairs Committee Symposium" held

 Introduction

 The fourth mid-term goal of the Pharmaceuticals and Medical Devices Agency (PMDA) is to maintain the world's fastest review period for new drugs and to further improve quality.
 In terms of shortening the review period, PMDA has continued to achieve the target total review period of 80% tile value, which is 9 months for priority review items and 12 months for regular review items.
-As for the fourth mid-term goal of conducting appropriate consultations in accordance with domestic and foreign guidelines, various consultation slots have been newly established, and the operation method is considered to have been established to some extent.
-The Pharmaceutical Affairs Committee's Subcommittee on Drug Application periodically conducts a "Questionnaire Survey on Companies' Current Awareness of Face-to-Face Advice" and a "Questionnaire Survey on the Examination Status of New Drugs".
+As for the fourth mid-term goal of conducting appropriate consultations in response to domestic and international guidelines, various consultation slots have been newly established, and the operation method is considered to have been established to a certain extent.
+The Regulatory Affairs Committee's Regulatory Affairs Subcommittee regularly conducts a "Questionnaire Survey on Companies' Current Awareness of Face-to-Face Advice" and a "Questionnaire Survey on the Review Status of New Drugs".
 The results of the survey showed a high level of satisfaction with the results of face-to-face advisory consultation.

-The Pharmaceutical Affairs Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ), in light of recent pharmaceutical affairs trends, has decided to establish the following committee to discuss what issues each side of the review process and the applicant side face and how to improve the process in order to achieve high-quality and more efficient review while maintaining the world's fastest current review period.
+In light of recent JPMA trends, the Regulatory Affairs Committee of the JPMA has decided to establish a new committee, "More Efficient Advice and Review Process," with the aim of discussing what issues each side of the review process and the applicant side face and how to improve the process in order to achieve high-quality and more efficient review while maintaining the world's fastest review period.
 The symposium was organized under the theme of "What can be done to make the process of face-to-face advice and review more efficient?

-The symposium was moderated by Yuji Kashiwatani, Chairperson of the Subcommittee on Application and Regulatory Affairs of the Pharmaceutical Affairs Committee, and Masakazu Suzaki, Chairperson of the Pharmaceutical Affairs Committee, gave opening remarks as the organizer of the symposium.
-The first half of the symposium consisted of informative presentations by the PMDA on the results of its questionnaire on new drug review and new consultation items for FY2020, and the Pharmaceutical Manufacturers Association of Japan on the results of its questionnaire.
+The symposium was moderated by Yuji Kashitani, Chairperson of the Regulatory Affairs Committee's Subcommittee on Application and Regulatory Affairs, and Masakazu Suzaki, Chairperson of the Regulatory Affairs Committee, gave opening remarks as the organizer of the symposium.
+The first half of the symposium consisted of informative presentations by the PMDA on the results of its questionnaire on new drug review and new consultation items for FY2020, as well as a report on the results of the JPMA's questionnaire.
 The group discussions were facilitated by regular and deputy members of the Subcommittee.

 Information: Report on PMDA Questionnaire Results, New Consultation Items and Registry Consultation, etc.

 Under the title of "Results of PMDA New Drug Review Questionnaire and New Consultation Items for FY 2020," Kenichi Mikami, Director of the PMDA's Review Management Division, gave a presentation on the results of a questionnaire survey conducted in June and July 2019 targeting personnel in the New Drug Review Division and new consultation items to be introduced in FY 2020 (FY 2020).
-Kenichi Mikami, Director of the PMDA's Review Management Department, gave a lecture on the new consultation items to be introduced in FY 2020.
+The results of the questionnaire survey showed that the initial interview is the most important part of the initial consultation process.

 The results of the questionnaire survey focused on the initial interview, inquiries, review timeline, expert consultation, review reports, examples of the use of electronic application data, and material confirmation.
 In addition to in-depth content such as the criteria for holding the initial interview, specific guidelines for the review timeline, and selection of expert committee members, there were also comments on good responses from the applicant side and points that need to be improved, In addition, opinions were presented on what was done well by the applicant and what needs to be improved.
 In addition, the JPMA explained the new consultation items to be introduced in FY2020, including consultation on the utilization of pharmaceutical databases, development pipeline interview, and consultation on innovative manufacturing technologies for pharmaceuticals.

-Mr. Kenichi Migami, Director, Review Management Department, PMDA
+Mr. Kenichi Mikami, Director, Review Management Department, PMDA

 Information: Report on the results of the JPMA questionnaire (consultation)

-Hironori Takayama, sub-leader of Group 1 of the Subcommittee for Application and Regulatory Affairs of the Pharmaceutical Affairs Committee, presented the results of the face-to-face advice survey conducted by the Subcommittee for Application and Regulatory Affairs in 2019 under the title of "Report on JPMA Survey Results (Consultation)," including a comparison with the results of past surveys conducted regularly since 2006.
+Hironori Takayama, sub-leader of Group 1 of the Regulatory Affairs Committee's Regulatory Affairs Subcommittee, presented the results of the face-to-face advice survey conducted by the Regulatory Affairs Committee in 2019 under the title "Report on JPMA Survey Results (Consultation)," including a comparison with the results of past surveys conducted regularly since 2006.
 The results of the survey were compared with the results of the past surveys conducted regularly since 2006, and the overall and individual cases of face-to-face advice were introduced.
 While the level of satisfaction with face-to-face advice remained high, new issues were raised due to the advancement of global development, such as the timing of consultations with regulatory authorities in other regions and whether to include advice based on assumptions and hypotheses in the consultation record.

 Information: Report on the Results of the JPMA Questionnaire (Review)